 - Washbag etc.

-- Sleeping bag & pillow (or duvet and kingsize sheet if sharing a double)
+- Sleeping bag & pillow (or duvet and kingsize sheet if sharing a cabin or having the cabin to yourself)

 - Waterproof jacket and trousers (we do have some available at the base but our supply is limited)